Check out the change log for details on tier list changes or the tier list explanation for a summary of all Servant explanations!

 Caster Gilles is unfortunately more concerned with being the ultimate COOL than efficiently destroying his enemies.

 He is Story Locked, meaning his availability is already poor compared to most of his peers, and his skill set does him no favors either.
-His Mental Corruption skill essentially only bolsters the success rate of his third skill, Evil Eye of the Abyss, and while the combo can be quite powerful, it has an enormous cooldown and is still not reliable even with both skills maxed.
+His Mental Corruption skill essentially only bolsters the success rate of his third skill, Evil Eye of the Abyss (only affecting the chance of the initial delayed debuff working, NOT the turn-by-turn stun success chance), and while the combo can be quite powerful, it has an enormous cooldown and is still not reliable even with both skills maxed.
 His Aesthetic Appreciation skill’s NP damage down only works on Servants and its values are too low to be practically useful.
 To top it off, he has an out of place Buster AoE Noble Phantasm with a lackluster Attack Down overcharge effect, compounded by his abysmal base Attack and complete lack of offensive self-buffs.

 It is unfortunate that his meme potential is quite high, because it would take an enormous amount of effort to even make him as usable as a standard 3* Caster.